epfldata/metaDecomp/README.md

 ### DuckDBYanPlus (for Yannakakis+)

-Simply clone the repository of [DuckDBYanPlus](https://github.com/ChampionNan/DuckDBYanPlus) as is, and checkout the commit we use in our experiments:
+Simply clone the repository of [DuckDBYanPlus](https://github.com/ChampionNan/DuckDBYanPlus) as is and checkout the commit we use in our experiments:
 ```
 git clone https://github.com/ChampionNan/DuckDBYanPlus.git
 cd DuckDBYanPlus